 Learn more about the Corsairs Legacy - Historical Pirate RPG Simulator project and add it to your wishlist on the game's Steam page.

-Volodymyr Bondarenko, the head of the Ukrainian Mauris studio, is interviewing Denis Khaliullin, the key developer of the Age of Pirates: Caribbean Tales add-on (Sea Dogs series).
+Volodymyr Bondarenko, the head of the Ukrainian Mauris studio, is interviewing Denis Khaliullin, the key developer of the add-on for Age of Pirates: Caribbean Tales (Age of Pirates: Mysteries of Distant Seas).

 Volodymyr: Denis, hello!

-Volodymyr: Why did you decide to create your own add-on and how did you form the team?
+Volodymyr: Why did you decide to create your own add-on for Age of Pirates: Caribbean Tales (Sea Dogs game series) and how did you form the team?

 Volodymyr: It turns out that the backbone of the team is you alone or is there a certain number of people who have done almost the entire project together?